geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 I'd kind of like to just stick plug code on reverse engineering the MEC.

 ##### **Geohot** [[00:31:19](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1879)]
 I put some time into it.
-And we have a full...
+And we have a full..
 I'm really happy with the progress on the USB chip.
 We have everything figured out on that chip now, if you've seen that repo.

 ##### **Geohot** [[00:31:29](https://www.youtube.com/watch?v=5XHgivHDYPg&t=1889)]
 Yeah.